meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-05.md

 **Configuration Track**
 - Create a new purchase
-- The 'Subscription Name' should begin with 'C5' (if there are multiple subscriptions just use this preface for each)
+- The 'Subscription Name' should begin with 'C5' (if there are multiple subscriptions use this preface for each)
 - Resolve as before - note the subscription state in the Emulator
 - Activate in the Sample App - note the subscription state change